It’s important to remember that all costs when travelling to another province are usually reimbursed at your home province’s fee guide rates.

 • Select additional services for lower income working families

 • Prescription drugs: family coverage is available for children aged 14 and under.
-There is a senior drug plan available for low income seniors over age 64
+There is a senior drug plan available for low-income seniors over age 64

-• Out-of-country coverage: Emergency medical or hospital care while outside Canada are partially covered
+• Out-of-country coverage: Emergency medical or hospital care while outside Canada are partially covered up to $100 CAD per day for inpatient services/Up to $50 CAD for outpatient

 • Supplemental Insurance is strongly recommended